-- The number of generation zones using the criteria outlined in paragraph 14.15.42 xxvii.) has been determined as 21. - xxviii.)
-The number of demand zones has been determined as 14, corresponding to the 14 GSP groups. - 14.14.36 The underlying rationale behind Transmission Network Use of System charges is that efficient economic signals are provided to Users when services are priced to reflect the incremental costs of supplying them.
+- 2. Where there is no Limiting Regulation, then x for charging year n is set as the value of x used in the last charging year for which there was a Limiting Regulation. - v.)
+The number of generation zones using the criteria outlined in paragraph 14.15.42 has been determined as 21. - vi.)
+The number of demand zones has been determined as 14, corresponding to the 14 GSP groups. - 14.14.6 The underlying rationale behind Transmission Network Use of System charges is that efficient economic signals are provided to Users when services are priced to reflect the incremental costs of supplying them.
 Therefore, charges should reflect the impact that Users of the transmission system at different locations would have on the Transmission Owner's costs, if they were to increase or decrease their use of the respective systems.
 These costs are primarily defined as the investment costs in the transmission system, maintenance of the transmission system and maintaining a system capable of providing a secure bulk supply of energy.